 Drifting pH has lots of potential risks.
-If your water is full of metals or you have saltwater, you should use borate to prevent metal stains, cloudy water, calcium scaling, and algae growth.
+If your water is full of metals or you have saltwater that has unstable or drifting pH, you should use borate to prevent pH-related pool issues like metal stains, corrosion, cloudy water, calcium scaling, and algae growth.

-Borate should be used in a concentration between 30 and 50 ppm.
-However, before adding it to your water, you need to balance your total alkalinity (TA) and pH levels because borate raises pH and TA.
+Borate should be used in a concentration between 30–50 ppm.
+Before adding it to your water, however, you need to test your pH and reduce it using muriatic acid if it's higher than 7.8.

 The Importance of Borate in a Swimming Pool